briannaBrie/briannaBrie/README.md

 - 👀 I’m interested in Mobile Development
 - 🌱 I’m currently a student of Android and  Flutter Development

+## Apps in Development
+- Revela  - A spiritual app with Catholic prayers and various bible versions
+- J-Fitness  -  A workout app with various workout programs and capability to add new workouts
+- J-Lugha  - A learning app to learn Croatian, as I learn from a croatian teacher.

 ## Languages